Coronavirus (COVID-19) – Hants.gov.uk

 This notification is for healthcare organisations, GPs, local authorities and arm’s length bodies about sharing information to support efforts against coronavirus (COVID-19).

-Coronavirus (COVID-19): notification of data controllers to share information (Published 02 April 2020)
+Coronavirus (COVID-19): notification to organisations to share information (Published 02 April 2020)